 - Sending logs or analytics to backend services

 - Periodically syncing application data with a server

-WorkManager is not intended for in-process background work that can be safely be terminated if the app process goes away or for tasks that require immediate execution.
+WorkManager is not intended for in-process background work that can safely be terminated if the app process goes away or for work that requires immediate execution.
 Please review the background processing guide to see which solution meets your needs.

 - Working with WorkManager, from the 2018 Android Dev Summit